yasinovski/mav2simulink/README.md

     cmake ..
     make

 The block uses boost libraries for UDP communication and multi-threading.
-To compile the source code for the S-Function block, you will need to use the provided boost libraries with your MATLAB distribution.
+To compile the S-Function block in Linux, you will need to use the provided boost libraries with your MATLAB distribution.
 To do that a matlab script is provided, just run:

     >> autocompile